Parkinson's Dysbiome Transplant: FMT Study in Mice

 • Evaluating the functional capabilities of the microbial community.

-• Tracking changes over time to confirm treatment efficacy.
+• Tracking changes over time to confirm efficacy.

 For people looking to improve their gut health as part of a holistic approach to well-being, personalised probiotics Australia residents can access through services like Gutgutgoose offer a scientific option based on individual microbial profiles rather than generic formulas, aiming to maintain healthy digestive system function and support immune system health.